I don't think it's earth-shattering news that the Washington Post's coverage of the Redskins nickname issue is fairly one-sided.

 Political opinion writer Dana Milbank had a similar take.
 He suggested that Dan Snyder shuffle off to "history's dustbin," and that some mysterious, unnamed new owner could change the name after taking control of the team.
 "Maybe then we'd win some football games," he zinged, apparently forgetting that the five world championships the franchise has won occurred with the "Redskins" nickname attached.

-Mike Wise, who has written dozens of columns and hundreds of tweets on the topic, offered yet another perspective.
+Mike Wise, who has written myriad columns and hundreds of tweets on the topic, offered yet another perspective.
 He issued a proclamation that there will be no more debate on the issue at all.
 "The debate over whether a people are denigrated or honored by the name of the Washington NFL team, like the absurd debate over whether the name is a unifying force, is over," Wise said, going on to explain in a victory-lap column that a name change is not only a certainty, but an imminent one (he estimates the name will change within three years).

 With that sort of "diverse" opinion emanating on a single day from one of the largest print outlets in the country, who am I to offer any thoughts?